odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

             this.items = items;
          }

-And now, our dashboard template is now generic!
+And now, our dashboard template is generic!

 10. Making our dashboard extensible
 ===================================